Karagul/Portfolio-Performance-Selection/README.md

 # Portfolio-Performance-Selection-Project
+### to review the results, please click result_Portfolio.Performance.Selection.pdf
-1. GARCH model is used here.
+2. GARCH model is used here.
-2. R code is included in code file.
+3. R code is included in code file.
-3. This is school project working with other three classmates.
+4. This is school project working with other three classmates.